Luvvydev/minecraft-cache-warmer/README.md

 Operating systems keep recently read data in memory.
 By reading mod jars, assets, and config files in advance, the next game start avoids many disk seeks.
-Later starts feel closer to a warm start even after a reboot.

 ### Result table